mkoellges/postgres/README.md

 kubectl apply -k k8s
 ```

-The Deployment is created via kustomize in a new created namespace `databases` and a 3 instance cluster `test` is created incl Backup to Disk.
+The Deployment is created via kustomize in a new created namespace `databases` and a 3 instance cluster `hippo` is created incl Backup to Disk.

 ## Create a small table for testing